 Should you decide to head for Vienna, you should, if you are going to stay for more than a few days, get a TravelCard that gives you access to Vienna’s well-designed U-Bahn transit system without having to buy tickets individually all the time.

 You could also take a scenic tram tour.
 Vienna’s city center is extremely walkable, however, so as long as your hotel is in that area, you may find yourself relying on public transportation less than you anticipated.
+Check out these best hotels in Vienna to make the most of your stay.

 In Munich, you have access to an impressive public transit system made up of trains, buses, and trams as well.